WOMEN AND THE ECONOMY: FAMILY, WORK, AND PAY

 SAUL D. HOFFMAN and SUSAN L. AVERETT

 This book is designed for classes in the general area of Women and the Economy.
 It could also be used for courses on the Economics of the Family.
 As the title suggests, the text differs from existing Gender-focused economics textbooks in having a more substantial emphasis on family issues –marriage and fertility– in addition to the traditional emphasis on labor market issues.
-It also includes five chapters that present in-depth analysis of policy issues.
-The book is mainstream in orientation, squarely within the neo-classical tradition - neither feminist nor apologetic.
-A one-semester course in microeconomics is the recommended pre-requisite.
+The book is mainstream in orientation, squarely within the neo-classical tradition – neither feminist nor apologetic.
+A one-semester course in microeconomics is the recommended prerequisite.